 ¼ cup olive oil

 Mix flour, yeast, sugar, and salt in a large bowl.
-Add 2 Tbsp. oil and water, stir until well-mixed.
+Add 2 tablespoons oil and water; stir until well mixed.
 Spread dough into a greased 13×9 pan.
 Cover and let rise for 30 minutes until doubled.
 Poke multiple holes in dough using the handle of a wooden spoon.
-Drizzle 2 Tbsp. oil over the top of the dough; sprinkle with cheese and Italian seasoning.
-Cover and let rise for 15 minutes while the oven pre-heats to 375 F. Bake 30-35 minutes until lightly browned.
+Drizzle 2 tablespoons oil over the top of the dough; sprinkle with cheese and Italian seasoning.
+Cover and let rise for 15 minutes while the oven preheats to 375 Fahrenheit.
+Bake 30-35 minutes until lightly browned.
 Cool slightly and cut into squares.
 Enjoy warm.

 Let me begin with a hearty “yum!”
-The Italian Herb Focaccia bread really did taste like my mom’s.
+The Italian Herb Focaccia bread really did taste like my mom’s Italian dinner rolls.
 The crispy cheese and herb layer on top contrasted nicely with the soft bread below.
 I also felt it had the perfect density.
 And it lived up to the easy in the recipe title.

 .
 Although I didn’t eat it the next morning for breakfast since my sister made a crème brulée French toast bake (you eat well at Becky’s house!), I think the Focaccia bread would have been great reheated and served with eggs.
 Let me know if anyone tries that!